TPD Back Injury Claims: 100% No Win, No Fee Spinal Compensation

 Our experienced TPD lawyers will explain the claim process and advise on your next steps on a 100% no-win, no-fee basis.
 Start for free by Calling 1300 873 252

 Our legal team operate from multiple locations, including Brisbane, Sydney, Melbourne, and Perth.
-However, most of our valued clients manage their cases online or by phone.

-Total and Permanent Disability Back Injury FAQS
+Back Injury Compensation Payouts FAQS

 Approximately 14% of back injury TPD claims are rejected annually in Australia.
 But remain calm if this happens to you because you have options.
 Approved back injury claims can be challenging as insurance companies try to limit their liability and find any reason to reject claims.